Most used coffee grounds go straight in the trash.

 If you apply too thick a layer of used grounds on your soil, you risk them clumping together.
 When that happens, water can’t make its way through, and your plants will end up dehydrating.

 Coffee grounds can still be used as mulch, just not on their own.
 Mixing them in with your compost and using that is a much better option.
+You can also compost coffee filters mixed with coffee grounds.

 You also want to avoid sprinkling grounds over seeds and seedlings.
 This can inhibit germination, and stop them from growing.